-As for the fiscal position of the State government, continual issuance of government bonds is steadily increasing the outstanding debts, which is estimated to reach about 807 trillion yen at the end of FY2015.
-In the budget for FY2015, the level of dependence on government bonds is about 38% and the total expenditure required for redemption of national debts comprises about 24% of the general account expenditure, which imposes a major challenge in achieving a sound fiscal position.
+As for the fiscal position of the State government, continual issuance of government bonds is steadily increasing the outstanding debts, which is estimated to reach about 838 trillion yen at the end of FY2016.
+In the budget for FY2016, the level of dependence on government bonds is about 36% and the total expenditure required for redemption of national debts comprises about 24% of the general account expenditure, which imposes a major challenge in achieving a sound fiscal position.

-In order to achieve its fiscal consolidation goal of bringing the primary balance including the national and local government budgets into surplus by FY2020, the State government intends to formulate "the Plan to Advance Economic and Fiscal Revitalization" for the next five years aimed at the integrated economic and fiscal revitalization and thereby will promote in an integrated manner a reform consisting of three pillars: "overcoming deflation and revitalizing the economy," "expenditure reforms" and "revenue reforms."
+In order to achieve its fiscal consolidation goal of bringing the primary balance including the national and local government budgets into surplus by FY2020, the State government, from the standpoint of responsibilities for the next generation, intends to formulate "the Plan to Advance Economic and Fiscal Reutilization" for the five years from FY2016 aimed at the integrated economic and fiscal reutilization and thereby will promote in an integrated manner a reform consisting of three pillars: "overcoming deflation and revitalizing the economy," "expenditure reforms" and "revenue reforms."